hashicorp/terraform-aws-terraform-enterprise/examples/existing-image/README.md

-# EXAMPLE: Active-Active], External Services Installation of Terraform Enterprise
+# EXAMPLE: Active-Active, External Services Installation of Terraform Enterprise with a Custom Image

 ## About This Example